Midwestern HomeLife

 Can I freeze lemon blackberry bread?

 This moist lemon bread will always taste better fresh, but, yes, you can freeze it.
 For best results, freeze it unglazed, wrapped in plastic and again in aluminum foil.
-You can even slice it into single servings and freeze those for a grab-and-go snack.
+You can also slice it into single servings and freeze for a grab-and-go snack.
 Thaw in the refrigerator.

 How do I keep my berries from sinking to the bottom?